geronet1/SMLReader/README.md

 # SMLReader

-An ESP8266 based smart meter (SML) and Modbus RTU to MQTT gateway, An ESP8266 based smart meter (SML) and Modbus RTU to MQTT gateway,
+An ESP8266 based smart meter (SML) and Modbus RTU to MQTT gateway,

 ## About

 The aim of this project is to read the meter readings of modern energy meters and make them available via MQTT.

-The software was primarily developed and tested for the EMH ED300L electricity meter, but should also work with other energy meters that have an optical interface and communicate via the SML protocol.
+The software was primarily developed and tested for the EMH ED300L electricity meter, but should also work with other energy meters that have an optical interface and communicate via the SML protocol or use Modbus RTU.

 SMLReader publishes the metrics read from the meter's optical unit or the 3-wire connected Modbus to an MQTT broker configured via the provided web interface.

-The modbus interface is normally a MAX485 (with direction-control) or a MAX13485 (with auto-direction), but you can use any other RS-485 interface chip which is compatible to the 3.3.3 volt the ESP needs.
+The modbus interface is normally a MAX485 (with direction-control) or a MAX13485 (with auto-direction), but you can use any other RS-485 interface chip which is compatible to the 3.3 volt the ESP needs.

 > [!WARNING]
 > Most interface transceivers use 5V, so be careful and don't connect the output (e.g. the data out pin "RO") directly to the ESP Module, in the schematic a voltage divider is used.